vnijs/gitgadget/README.md

 > Note: On Windows we recommend cloning and creating repos using HTTPS rather than SSH

+> Note: As of version 0.7.0 the default branch has been set to 'main'

 #### Setup for git and gitlab

 https://youtu.be/FQx_3EDQaXc